Russia–Sweden relations: 21st century

 After the 2022 Russian invasion of Ukraine started, Sweden, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".
 Sweden joined other countries in spring 2022 in declaring a number of Russian diplomats persona non grata.
 In 2023, it summoned Russia's ambassador to complain about a statement on the embassy's web site according to which joining NATO made the Nordic countries "a legitimate target for Russian retaliatory measures, including those of a military nature".
 A YouGov poll showed that in February 2023, 63% of respondents in Sweden wanted to support Ukraine in a war with Russia until Russian troops leave all occupied territories.
 On 7 March 2024, Sweden officially joined NATO.

 In May 2024, NATO stated that Sweden had been one of several members targeted by Russian hybrid operations.
 The Swedish Security Police started an investigation behind repeated railway derailments in northern Sweden, suspecting Russian sabotage.
 The Swedish Security Police also described Russia's increased aggression and risk taking in its activity relating to Sweden.

+In March 2026, Sweden's Security Service (SAPO) identified Russia as one of the country's three main security threats alongside China and Iran.